What is the Second Coming of Christ?

 Here are nine reasons from Scripture by which you can know that Christ is coming again.

-The Promise of God Demands It
+The Promise of God Demands the Return of Christ

 The Old Testament is full of Messianic promise--that promised is its main focus.
-From beginning (Genesis 3:15) to end (Malachi 4:2), the entire Old Testament is filled with prophecies of the coming Deliverer--at least 333 distinct promises, by one count.
+From the beginning (Genesis 3:15) to end (Malachi 4:2), the entire Old Testament is filled with prophecies of the coming Deliverer--at least 333 distinct promises, by one count.

 Of the more than 100 prophecies dealing with the first advent of Christ, all of them were fulfilled precisely, literally.
 His riding on a donkey, the parting of his garments, the piercing of His hands and feet, and the vivid prophecies of His rejection by men in Isaiah 53--all these might have been interpreted symbolically by Old Testament scholars before Christ.
 But the New Testament record repeatedly reports that such things were fulfilled in the most literal sense, so "that the Scriptures of the prophets might be fulfilled" (Matthew 26:56; cf. 2:15; 4:14-16; 8:17; 12:17-21; 13:35; 21:4-5; 27:35; John 12:38; 15:25; 19:24, 28).